The Parapolis ProjectSustainability on Wheels

-If you’ve been following the story of Abracadabra from the beginning, you know that our dream has always been to serve our meals from a food truck.
+If you’ve been following the story of Abracadabra from the beginning, you know that our dream has always been to serve up meals, culture, and fun from a food truck.
 We love the idea of appearing all over Dakar — or Senegal! — and creating excitement, connection, and community around our moving restaurant.

 Phase I: April 2017

 The aim of the initial two-day workshop in Dakar was first and foremost to foster students working together and creating a space for exciting new insights for students from Münster and IPP.
 The cross-cultural exchange of ideas and opinions (and mp3s!) began right away.